brittany-garza/School_District_Analysis/README.md

 Comparing the school summaries of before and after replacing the grades of Thomas 9th graders, dropped the school from 3rd highest percentage to the 3 lowest school.

 How does replacing the ninth-grade scores affect the following:

-	Math and reading scores by grade
+• Math and reading scores by grade:
 This will affect the average that will need to be calculated for the scores by school spending, size and type.

-	Scores by school spending
+• Scores by school spending:
 The scores by school spending remained the same.

-	Scores by school size
+• Scores by school size:
 The school size score remained the same since we did not drop students from the data.

-	Scores by school type
+• Scores by school type:
 The school type scores reamined the same.

-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+## Summary:

 1. The first change that needed to be made was having to calculate a new student count.
 I found the total number of students of all schools and subtracted from the number of
 Thomas High School 9th graders.